 For pregnant women specifically, there is the danger of their babies becoming dependent on OxyContin in utero and being born already in withdrawal.
 Women on OxyContin should also not breastfeed their baby, as the drug can be passed through breastmilk and cause the baby to experience breathing problems.

-As statistics show, it is all too easy to overdose on OxyContin.
+As statistics unfortunately show, it is all too easy to overdose on OxyContin.
 While there are opioid reversal drugs like Narcan and naloxone available to potentially reverse the effects of an overdose, if emergency medical services are not alerted in time, it could either be too late, or there could be severe brain damage as a result of lack of oxygen in the body.
 This is called hypoxic brain damage, and consists of the following:

 If you or a loved one is battling with an addiction to OxyContin, getting out from under it can feel next to impossible.
 And while addiction recovery is never easy, with Maryland House Detox in your corner, you can begin to break free from OxyContin dependence, starting with a professional medical detox.